File your taxes with confidence.

-The marketplace is an online store where people can shop for health insurance, compare the various plans, and enroll in a plan.
+The health insurance marketplace is an online store at HealthCare.gov where people can shop, compare and enroll in various health insurance plans.

 Federal or State Marketplaces

-Many states will operate their own health insurance marketplace.
+Many states operate their own health insurance marketplace.

-If your state chose not to develop a health insurance marketplace, you will use the federal government’s health insurance exchanges.
+If your state chose not to develop a health insurance marketplace, use the federal government’s health insurance exchanges.

-In either case, visit, healthcare.gov, to find out if your state operates a health insurance exchange or to utilize the federal government’s health insurance exchange.
+Visit healthcare.gov to find out if your state operates a health insurance exchange or if you should utilize the federal government’s exchange.

-The marketplaces will allow you to shop for health insurance plans under four separate categories: bronze, silver, gold and platinum, each presenting different levels of coverage and costs.
+The marketplaces allow you to shop for health insurance plans under five separate categories: bronze, silver, gold, platinum, and catastrophic.
+Each category provides different levels of coverage and costs.

 10 Essential Health Benefits

-No matter which health plan you purchase through the exchange, it will provide 10 essential health benefits:
+No matter which health plan you purchase through the exchange, it provided 10 essential health benefits.

 - Emergency room visits

-- Care during pregnancy and after your child is born
+- Care during pregnancy – includes care after your child is born

 - Prescription drugs

-- Treatment related to injuries, disabilities or chronic conditions—this refers to physical therapy, occupational therapy, psychiatric rehabilitation, speech-language pathology/therapy and others.
+- Treatment for injuries, disabilities, or chronic conditions — this refers to physical therapy, occupational therapy, psychiatric rehabilitation, speech-language pathology/therapy and others.

 - Laboratory tests

-- Preventive medical care, which includes vaccines, disease screening and counseling, as well as any care needed to manage chronic diseases
+- Preventive medical care – this is for vaccines, disease screenings, and counseling, as well as care needed to manage chronic diseases

-- Pediatric care, including dentistry and vision treatment for children
+- Pediatric care – includes dentistry and vision treatment for children

 Here is a short list of things you can do to prepare:

 - Figure out if your state has a marketplace or whether you need to use www.healthcare.gov.
-Download a checklist to help you get started.
+Download a checklist to get started.

-- Think about your household’s income, expenses, and whether or not you are eligible for financial assistance.
-Pull together your tax forms and current pay stubs to help you determine how much you can afford.
+- Think about your household’s income and expenses to determine if you’re eligible for financial assistance.
+Pull together your tax forms and current pay stubs to help you figure out how much you can afford.

-- Ask your HR department if your employer will offer health insurance in 2014.
+- Ask your human resource department if your employer will offer employer-sponsored health insurance in 2018.

 - If you need help, both the federal and state governments are offering counselors and navigators to assist you.
 A source for that is www.LocalHealth.HealthCare.gov.